 Some problems with the lungs are minor and are not cause for concern.
 However if symptoms have lasted for a month or more, even if they are minor, it is worth checking with a healthcare professional.
 A cough, shortness of breath, or excess mucus production that lingers for weeks are all worth getting looked at.

 Dr. Daiva E. Parakininkas, MD graduated from University of Illinois College of Medicine at Chicago in 1995.
 She completed residency at Medical College of Wisconsin Affiliated Hospitals.
-She is certified by the General Pediatrics and has a state license in Wisconsin.
+She is certified by the American Board of Pediatrics: Pediatric Critical Care Medicine and has a state license in Wisconsin.

 Medical School: University of Illinois College of Medicine at Chicago (1995)